The best face sunscreen picks to wear 365 days a year

 Not for those who don't like a glowy finish

-Supergoop! is a sunscreen-only brand, meaning it’s spent the last 16 years working to really perfect its formulas and make them as cosmetically pleasing as possible.
+Supergoop! is a sunscreen-only brand, meaning it’s spent over 15 years working to really perfect its formulas and make them as cosmetically pleasing as possible.
 It’s a brand that prides itself on creating different sunscreen formulas for different occasions and skin types.
-Glowscreen is perhaps their most popular product, and I can see why.
+Supergoop!
+Glowscreen is one of the most popular products within the range, and I can see why.

-When testing, I found that it gave my skin a natural-looking glow and provided an incredible dewy finish without a speck of glitter in sight—it truly lived up to what it says on the box.
-It blends in really nicely, doesn’t feel at all like sunscreen on the skin, and instead creates the perfect base for makeup—in short, it’s all but a glow-giving primer with the added benefit of having broad-spectrum sun protection.
+When testing, I found the formula (which has a slightly lower SPF of 30 in the UK) gave my skin a natural-looking glow and an incredible dewy finish without a speck of glitter in sight—it truly lived up to what it says on the box.
+It blends in really nicely, doesn’t feel at all like sunscreen on the skin, and instead creates the perfect base for makeup.
+In short, it’s all but a glow-giving primer with the added benefit of having broad-spectrum sun protection, too.
 The formula also contains hyaluronic acid to hydrate along with niacinamide to soothe, while added antioxidant protection comes from sea lavender and cocoa peptides.
+It's a great choice for those who want a sunscreen with multiple benefits.

-See our full Supergoop Glowscreen Golden Hour review to read more about one of the newer shades
+See our full Supergoop review to read more about the brand's brilliant sunscreen offerings

 murad city skin age defense broad spectrum spf 50